Migrate from public base images to hardened container images: a step-by-step guide (2026)

 ENTRYPOINT ["/server"]

-Pin by Digest, Never by Tag
+Pin by Digest, Not Only by Tag

-# base image: dhi.io/nginx:1.27-alpine, refreshed weekly
+# base image: dhi.io/nginx:1.27-alpine

 Verify Signature, SBOM, and Provenance Before the Build Runs